blancamiller/compthinkingAI/README.md

 # Computational Thinking for AI

-This repo. contains the course materials for a 6-week introductory machine learning master's courses that covers the foundational concepts and tools needed for research of this field.
+This repo. contains the course materials for a 6-week introductory machine learning master's course that covers the foundational concepts and tools needed for research of this field.
 The weekly structure of the course is as follows:

 ## Week
 ### 1. Introduction to: